Check-In Kiosk Hardware for Healthcare Self-Service

 Healthcare providers are under pressure to improve service efficiency while maintaining a better patient experience.
 In many hospitals and outpatient centers, front-desk teams still handle a high volume of repetitive tasks every day, including appointment confirmation, patient information updates, queue ticket printing, payment guidance, and receipt handling.

-This is one reason healthcare self-service terminals are receiving more attention.
+This is one reason healthcare kiosks and healthcare self-service terminals are receiving more attention.
 According to QYResearch data reported by openPR, the global healthcare check-in kiosks market was valued at US$1.401 billion in 2025 and is projected to reach US$2.827 billion by 2032, with a CAGR of 10.7% during 2026–2032.

 This market direction also fits the broader digital health trend.
 The World Health Organization states that digital health can help make health systems more efficient and sustainable while supporting access to quality care.